Peter Jok: Second stint with Cholet Basket (2021–2022)

-On 2 July 2021, he signed back with Cholet Basket of the LNB Pro A.
+On 2 July 2021, Jok returned to Cholet Basket of France's LNB Pro A.

+Sioux Falls Skyforce (2023–2024)

+On 16 December 2023, Jok joined the Sioux Falls Skyforce of the NBA G League, but was waived on 14 January 2024.
+On 23 February, he re-joined Sioux Falls, but was waived on 11 March.

+Ottawa BlackJacks (2024)

+On 19 March 2024, Jok signed with the Ottawa BlackJacks of the Canadian Elite Basketball League (CEBL).
+However, he was waived on 3 June.

+Cibona (2024–present)

+On 6 September 2024, Jok signed with Cibona of the Croatian League and the ABA League.

 Personal life

 Jok's mother, Amelia Ring Bol, is a member of the South Sudan parliament.
-She visits Peter and the rest of her family in Des Moines occasionally.
+She visits Jok and the rest of her family in Des Moines occasionally.
 His legal guardian in Iowa is Mike Nixon.
 He has an older brother, Dau, and a younger brother, Jo Jo.
-Jo Jo played football as a defensive lineman at Dowling Catholic High School and Iowa Western Community College.
-Jok's uncle was the late former NBA center Manute Bol, cousin to Manute's son Bol Bol, and Luol Deng, who had been playing professional basketball for the Minnesota Timberwolves (retired in 2019), is one of his mother's cousins.
+Jo Jo played American football as a defensive lineman at Dowling Catholic High School and Iowa Western Community College.
+Jok's uncle was the late former NBA player Manute Bol, cousin to Manute's son Bol Bol; former Chicago Bull forward Luol Deng is one of his mother's cousins.

 On 26 April 2014, Jok was arrested at 2:43 am for driving under the influence after turning on an improper lane without a safety flag.
 In addition, one of his moped's rear taillights was missing its cover.
 After Jok denied the accusations, he found to have watery eyes and an alcoholic smell, with a blood alcohol content of .082.
 He was taken into custody and remained at the Johnson County Jail until the middle of the day.
 His license was revoked.
 Jok pleaded guilty on May 2 and participated in a weekend drunk-driving program.
 On 15 July 2014, Jok was arrested a second time for driving with a revoked licence.
 University of Iowa athletics director Gary Barta said, "I'm very disappointed to learn about this, especially in light of the fact that Peter had a previous incident earlier this summer".
 Jok was incarcerated for four days at the Johnson County Jail, but his status with the team was unaffected.